RUSHMERE COMMONERS COMMITTEE

 Metal detectorists - they are leaving holes where they have been digging and Bob suggested we put up some notices stating that metal detecting on the common is illegal.
 Diane will look into getting the notices made and the police will be informed of the situation.

 Anti-social behaviour - Bob is still reporting this to the police.
 He has also called 999 regarding a large group of youngsters meeting for parties on the common.
+It is noted that Bob dialled 999 twice within 20 minutes to report anti-social behaviour and there was no response or visit from the police following these calls.

 Website - Bob suggested that on our website we say to call the police if necessary.
 Alison will add this.